Target groups

 Women

 Women in Afghanistan face numerous challenges and restrictions, especially in terms of education, health, work, and their personal freedoms.
-Since the early days of SCA’s presence in Afghanistan, the organisation has been working to empower women and give them better access to basic services.
+Since the early days of Solidarity Committee’s presence in Afghanistan, the organisation has been working to empower women and give them better access to basic services.

 Thousands of women in Afghanistan lose their lives every year while giving birth, according to the UN.
-To combat maternal and infant mortality, SCA has trained hundreds of midwives and nurses from remote areas over the last 20 years.
+To combat maternal and infant mortality, the Solidarity Committee has trained hundreds of midwives and nurses from remote areas over the last 20 years.

 A woman’s position in her family and society is strengthened when she gets her own income.
-To empower women financially, SCA has provided vocational training as well as loans and business support through saving and producer groups.
+To empower women financially, the Solidarity Committee has provided vocational training as well as loans and business support through saving and producer groups.

 Children and youth